akalicki/jquery-simple-gallery/README.md

 # jQuery simple-gallery #

-simple-gallery is a jQuery plugin that makes it quick and easy to implement highly customizable photo galleries on your website.
+simple-gallery is a lightweight jQuery plugin that makes it quick and easy to implement highly customizable photo galleries on your website.